rossta/rossta.github.com/source/blog/2020-05-17-webpacker-output-analysis-with-webpack-bundle-analyzer.html.md

 author: Ross Kaffenberger
 published: true
 summary: Get to know your bundles with the webpack-bundle-analyzer
-description: In this post, we'll take a look installing and using the webpack-bundle-analyzer to analyze and debug the output of the webpack build in a Rails project configured to use Webpacker.
+description: In this post, we'll take a look at installing and using the webpack-bundle-analyzer to analyze and debug the output of the webpack build in a Rails project configured to use Webpacker.
 pull_image: 'blog/stock/neonbrand-stained-glass-unsplash.jpg'
 pull_image_caption: Photo by NeONBRAND on Unsplash
 series: